Reasonable Doubt (Person of Interest): Plot

 After saving a veterinarian from hitmen, Reese (Jim Caviezel) and Finch (Michael Emerson) investigate their new number: Vanessa Watkins (Kathleen Rose Perkins), a prominent New York prosecutor married to Jeremy Watkins (Daniel Cosgrove), a Defense Attorney who went missing some time ago.
 The police, led by Detective Gary Cameron (Paul Ben-Victor), arrest Vanessa, having found evidence that she killed her husband.

 Fusco (Kevin Chapman) is asked to check on Vanessa in her interrogation room but finds her lawyer unconscious, half-naked and Vanessa nowhere to be seen.
 Reese and Shaw (Sarah Shahi) then discover Vanessa meeting with a recently paroled criminal named Reginald Marshall (Treach), who gives her a kilogram of cocaine.
-When a group of police, including Carter (Taraji P. Henson), closes in to her, Vanessa flees in a truck while insisting that she did not kill Jeremy.
-While talking to Reese, Carter finds her partner, Laskey (Brian Wiles), walking in and spotting them.
+When a group of police, including Carter (Taraji P. Henson), closes in on her, Vanessa flees in a truck while insisting that she did not kill Jeremy.
+While talking to Reese, Carter notices her partner, Laskey (Brian Wiles), walking in and spotting them.

-Shaw infiltrates in Vanessa's friends group and finds that her best friend, Nicole (Annika Boras), had an affair with Jeremy.
+Shaw infiltrates Vanessa's friends group and finds that her best friend, Nicole (Annika Boras), had an affair with Jeremy.
 Finch investigates Jeremy's murder and learns that he owed a great deal of money to a gangster while it appears the DNA collected on the scene may be incriminating Vanessa.
-Reese takes Vanessa and brings her to a safe house where Reese, Finch and Carter will decide her fate on a trial, still unsure if she is guilty or innocent.
+Reese takes Vanessa and brings her to a safe house where Reese, Finch and Carter will decide her fate in a trial, still unsure if she is guilty or innocent.

-Vanessa explains that due to Jeremy's insurance, she would never receive money if he died and found evidence of bribery in the precinct to incriminate her in the crime scene.
+Vanessa explains that due to Jeremy's insurance terms, she would never receive money if he died and she found evidence of bribery in the precinct to incriminate her in the crime scene.
 After a few moments, they declare that Vanessa is innocent but also discover that Jeremy, who turns out to be alive, has emptied his bank accounts.
 They then conclude that Jeremy framed her and Reese drops Vanessa at a bus station to flee as Jeremy may try to kill her.
 But the team discovers that Vanessa lied in the testimony, had a fake passport for herself and didn't leave the town, she intends to kill Jeremy.
-Somewhere else, Laskey meets with Raymond Terney (Al Sapienza), revealing he is part of HR.
+Elsewhere, Laskey meets with Raymond Terney (Al Sapienza), revealing he is part of HR.

-In his yacht, Jeremy is held at gunpoint by Vanessa.
+On his yacht, Jeremy is held at gunpoint by Vanessa.
 Reese arrives but instead of saving Jeremy or talking Vanessa out of it, he just leaves his gun next to Jeremy and leaves the yacht before untying it from the port.
 Reese then has Finch call the authorities as gunshots are heard from the yacht, not revealing who survived or died.